GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 New Google Cloud users may be eligible for a [free trial](http://cloud.google.com/free-trial).

-## Set up the sample
+## Set up the automated cleanup code

-1. To clone the GitHub repository, run the following command in Cloud Shell:
+You run the commands in this section in Cloud Shell.

+1. Clone the GitHub repository:

         git clone https://github.com/GoogleCloudPlatform/community